sitaber/pyDM404/README.md

 - Added checks to "cleanup" the clock process more effectively
 - Flattened large sections of the code to improve readability
 - Moved related actions into Sequencer class as methods

-# TODO
-List of some ideas for continuing the project

-### Improvements:
-- More intuitive/informative load and save screens
-- Assign Sounds interface
-    - Ability to press keyboard key for __PAD__ selection
-    - Headers for columns to improve clarity (PAD, CHANNEL, SOUND)

-### Features:
-In no particular order
-- Copy sequence to another sequence
-- Adjustable sequence length
-- Ability to type in BPM and save per sequence
-- Song mode - select order of sequence playback
-- Low pass filters that can be set on a channel
-- True step edit / navigation with the arrow keys
-- Multi-Pitch Mode: A sound can be pitched across the keyboard keys
-- Multi-Level Mode: Each keyboard key plays assigned sound at different velocities
-- Banks A-D: Have 32 sounds loaded instead of only 8
-    - Requires changes to step edit grid
-- Clickable Pads to play back sounds